 \section{Introduction}

-Climate change is transforming global agricultural systems, with extreme weather events becoming more frequent and causing billions of dollars in annual crop losses \citep{lobell2011climate}.
-The 2012 U.S. drought led to a 13\% reduction in national corn yields, while the 2019 Midwest flooding prevented planting on 19.4 million acres \citep{usda2013drought, usda2019prevented}.
-Agricultural economists emphasize that accurate yield prediction under these volatile conditions is critical for food security, insurance markets, and adaptive farm management \citep{Beddington2010}.
-Yet current AI models often underperform precisely when yields diverge from historical trends.
+Climate change is transforming agriculture, with extreme weather causing billions in annual crop losses \citep{lobell2011climate}.
+In 2012, U.S. drought reduced corn yields by 13\%, while 2019 flooding prevented planting on 19.4 million acres \citep{usda2013drought, usda2019prevented}.
+Accurate yield prediction under such volatility is critical for agricultural risk management and long-term food security \citep{Beddington2010}.
+Yet current operational models—including regression-based approaches from USDA ERS \citep{WestcottJewison2013}—often fail when yields diverge from historical trends.

-This challenge stems from fundamental data limitations that existing methods do not address.
-First, many models train on limited historical data spanning less than 10 years \citep{gandhi2016, cropnet2024}, insufficient for capturing rare but increasingly critical extreme weather patterns.
-Second, multi-modal approaches \citep{you2017deep, cropnet2024, Khaki2019, gnnrnn2021} rely on extensive auxiliary data—satellite imagery, soil surveys, and comprehensive weather records—which limits their applicability in regions that lack detailed agricultural monitoring infrastructure.
+The challenge stems from fundamental data limitations of existing methods in yield forecasting.
+First, many models train on less than 10 years of historical data \citep{gandhi2016, cropnet2024}, insufficient for capturing rare but increasingly critical extreme weather patterns.
+Second, multi-modal approaches \citep{you2017deep, cropnet2024, Khaki2019, gnnrnn2021} rely on extensive auxiliary data—satellite imagery, soil surveys, planting records, and weather records—which limits their applicability in regions that lack detailed agricultural monitoring infrastructure.